-- 1. Management will initiate the search:

-- follow police guidance

-- utilize staff members in each area who are familiar with that part of the building

-- search areas in a systematic fashion, moving progressively room by room until each area is complete, check all rooms in a counter clockwise rotation

-- concentrate on public and maintenance areas, outside areas, building entrances and stairwells.

-- record and secure each area that is searched

-- look for out of place or suspicious items

-- DO NOT USE RADIOS OR CELL PHONES

-- 2. If a suspicious object is found:

-- DO NOT touch it

-- inform the police immediately

-- inform Command Centre

-- evacuate everybody within 100m of the object

-- 3. Staff are to ensure the safety of the residents once a suspicious object is found by relocating residents to a part of the building far away from the object

-a.
+- 1. If a suspicious object is found: - DO NOT touch it - Leave the area immediately - Notify management or ERN.
+They will facilitate safe transfer of residents, staff and visitors. - evacuate everybody within 100m of the object - 2.
+Management will initiate the search: - follow police guidance - utilize staff members in each area who are familiar with that part of the building - search areas in a systematic fashion, moving progressively room by room until each area is complete, check all rooms in a clockwise rotation - concentrate on public and maintenance areas, outside areas, building entrances and stairwells. - record and secure each area that is searched - look for out of place or suspicious items - DO NOT USE RADIOS OR CELL PHONES - Staff are to ensure the safety of the residents once a suspicious object is found by relocating residents to a part of the building far away from the object.
+Follow guidance from the police.

 DECISION TO EVACUATE

-The decision to evacuate will be made by the Chief Executive Officer/Executive Director/Director of Resident Care or the Nurse in Charge at the Command Centre, as advised by the police, fire department or other knowledgeable persons.
+The decision to evacuate will be made by the Chief Executive Officer/Executive Director/Director of Resident Care or the Environmental Nurse, as advised by the police, fire department or other knowledgeable persons.
 Resident, family member, volunteer and staff safety should always be the foremost consideration.

-b.
 DOCUMENTATION OF INCIDENT